airblade/quo_vadis/README.md

 ## See also

-* Rails 3 edge's [ActiveModel::SecurePassword](https://github.com/rails/rails/commit/bd9dc4ff23ab1e185df6ccf35d6058c0a3d234ce).
+* Rails 3 edge's [ActiveModel::SecurePassword](https://github.com/rails/rails/blob/master/activemodel/lib/active_model/secure_password.rb).
 It's `has_secure_password` class method is similar to Quo Vadis's `authenticates` class method.
 * [RailsCast 250: Authentication from Scratch](http://railscasts.com/episodes/250-authentication-from-scratch).

 ## What's up with the name?

 Roman sentries used to challenge intruders with, "Halt!
 Who goes there?"; quo vadis is Latin for "Who goes there?".
-At least that's what my Latin teacher told us, but I was 8yr old then so I may not be remembering this entirely accurately.
+At least that's what my Latin teacher told us, but I was 8 years old then so I may not be remembering this entirely accurately.